dimitrinicolas/lepto/README.md

 * To help developers easily optimize their images
 * To make sites load faster

 So if you have any suggestion that could help people use this tool faster, tell me!

 ### Lepto Build process

 Run `npm test` for testing the tool.

 There is only a build step for the GUI part that can be launched with the `npm start` command.
-It will watch for css and js files changes from the `gui/src/` directory and compiles them into `gui/dist/` with Babel and PostCSS.
+It will watch for CSS and js files changes from the `gui/src/` directory and compiles them into `gui/dist/` with Babel and PostCSS.

-Because you could ask yourself the question: I love React but I didn't used it for the GUI because I had planned to deal with many `contenteditable` elements that are terrible to work with React.
+Because you could ask yourself the question: I love React but I didn't use it for the GUI because I had planned to deal with many `contenteditable` elements that are terrible to work with React.
 The part of the is messy I admit it, I have to tidy up.

 ### Lepto Plugin writing

 A lepto plugin has to deal with multiples output files associated to one input file, a plugin is a function called with the plugins options that must return a function that will process the files.
-This last function receive an `input` object, a `fulfill` method and an object of `utils` methods.
+This last function receives an `input` object, a `fulfill` method and an object of `utils` methods.

 The `input` object looks like that:
 ```js